tesujimath/beancount-parser-lima/README.md

 The slightly strange name is because of a somewhat careless failure on my part to notice the existing [beancount-parser](https://github.com/jcornaz/beancount-parser) when starting this project, for which apologies.

+For an end-user Beancounting program which uses this parser, see [limabean](https://github.com/tesujimath/limabean).

 ## Features

 - fast, thanks to [Logos](https://docs.rs/logos/latest/logos/) and [Chumsky](https://docs.rs/chumsky/latest/chumsky/) zero copy